carpentries-incubator/hpc-intro/index.md

 ---
 layout: lesson
-root: .  # Is the only page that don't follow the partner /:path/index.html
+root: .  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
+permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

 This lesson shows how to use the